We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Shingles is a viral nerve infection that causes a painful rash and blistering on the skin.
-In some cases, the infection can spread to internal organs and can sometimes appear without a rash.
-Doctors refer to this as internal shingles.
+In some cases, the infection can spread to internal organs and appear without a rash.
+Doctors call this internal shingles.

 Shingles, or herpes zoster, usually clears up in 2 to 4 weeks.
 However, as the infection can spread to other organs, it may lead to serious and potentially life-threatening complications if left untreated.

 In this article, we look at the causes, symptoms, and complications of internal shingles, as well as treatment and prevention.